gblancogarcia/GBInfiniteScrollView/README.md

 @optional

-// Called when the GBInfiniteScrollView scrolled to next page.
+// Called when the GBInfiniteScrollView has scrolled to next page.
 - (void)infiniteScrollViewDidScrollNextPage:(GBInfiniteScrollView *)infiniteScrollView;

-// Called when the GBInfiniteScrollView scrolled to previous page.
+// Called when the GBInfiniteScrollView has scrolled to previous page.
 - (void)infiniteScrollViewDidScrollPreviousPage:(GBInfiniteScrollView *)infiniteScrollView;

 @end